uvesten/geneprediction/README.md

 Since it makes heavy use of Python 3.5's type hinte (PEP 484), it needs Python >= 3.5

-However, older versions of Python 3 with `mypy` might also work.
+(However, older versions of Python 3 with `mypy` might also work.)

+The new predictor also needs `numpy` installed.

 To run: